mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

    -  Checking in a `Connection <#connection>`_ to the Pool automatically closes the `Connection <#connection>`_
    -  Attempting to check out a `Connection <#connection>`_ from the Pool results in an Error

+-  **Clearable:** A Pool MUST be able to be cleared.
+When a Pool is cleared, all pooled and checked out connections will be lazily closed as they are checkedIn or encountered in checkOut.
+Additionally, the following behaviors change until the pool is marked as "ready" again:

+   -  Attempting to check out a `Connection <#connection>`_ from the Pool results in a retryable Error
+   -  Connections are not created in the background to satisfy minPoolSize

 -  **Capped:** a pool is capped if **maxPoolSize** is set to a non-zero value.
 If a pool is capped, then its total number of `Connections <#connection>`_ (including available and in use) MUST NOT exceed **maxPoolSize**
 -  **Rate-limited:** A Pool MUST limit the number of connections being created at a given time to be 2 (maxConnecting).